Angela Merkel: 'I distance myself' from Donald Trump's racist comments | DW | 19.07.2019

 'I understand questions about my health'

-German chancellor Angela Merkel once again dispelled doubts about her health, after three recent shaking spells in public caused concern in the country.
+Merkel also used the press conference to once again dispel doubts about her health, after three recent shaking spells in public caused concern in the country.

-"I understand questions about my health, and I have already given an answer," Merkel said at the press conference in Berlin.
+"I understand questions about my health, and I have already given an answer," Merkel said.

 "It is important that I commit myself to the responsibility of acting as head of government.
 Now, I would just say that you have known me for a while.
 And I can perform this function," she said.